"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

 ULAN BATOR AND THE TUUL VALLEY

-Our base for the first two nights is the capital city, a bustling mix of the old and the new.
+Our base for the first two nights is the capital, Ulan Bator, a bustling mix of the old and the new.
 The focus of the city is Sukhbataar Square, surrounded by palaces, parliament buildings and modern office blocks.
 A small park at the southern end is a good site for migrants such as Brown Shrike, Taiga Flycatcher and Dusky and Arctic Warblers.
 Red-billed Choughs scavenge on the steps of the Stock Exchange, whilst overhead Black-eared Kites circle, accompanied by the occasional Black Vulture.

 To the east the valley of the River Tuul opens out.
 It is in this valley we shall first encounter rural Mongolia and some of its rich and varied birdlife.
-Azure Tits breed in the willows lining river banks.
-Further up river, stretches of mature riparian woodland support both Black and Three-toed Woodpeckers.
+Azure Tits join roving tit flocks in the willows lining river banks.
+Further up stream, stretches of mature riparian woodland support both Black and Three-toed Woodpeckers.
 Daurian Redstarts flit between the trees which hold migrant Olive-backed Pipits and Arctic and Yellow-browed Warblers.

 THE SOUTHERN GOBI

 On day four we will take a morning flight to the southern city of Dalanzangad, gateway to the Green Gobi.
 Our local guide will take us across seemingly trackless steppes to witness some of the most spectacular scenery on the planet.
 Remnant Saxual forest at the famous dinosaur cliffs of Bayanzag are home to Daurian Shrike, Steppe Grey Shrike and Asian Desert Warbler.
 With luck we may encounter the striking Saxual Sparrow or the even rarer Henderson’s Ground Jay.